SM3699/Delta-demo/README.md

 # Delta-demo
-This is Demo repository my first repo.
+This is Demo repository my first repository.